Live Data

 - Handles row removal operations

-- Tracks row count in real-time via transaction callbacks
+- Tracks row count in real-time via data source subscriptions

 - Uses a custom cell renderer to colorize positive/negative changes